“Dead Strings, Oh No!”

 Step 4: The High-End

 He played with a pick, so you know what that needs to sound like, right?
-Same principle as the low, only now we’re targeting high frequencies.
+The same principle as the low, only now we’re targeting high frequencies.

 Another one from Waves (Aphex Vintage Aural Exciter Plugin), but pick anything that adds high harmonic content.